A Lymphoma Diagnosis Puts a Mother’s Life Plans on Hold

 The treatment took nearly six months.
 Yet, Andrea describes it as “five months that felt like forever.”
 Still, a few months after chemotherapy, Andrea was able to return to nursing school.
 Incredibly, she graduated only seven months later than planned.

 andrea-graduation-1-600x600In what seemed impossible in the midst of lymphoma diagnosis and treatment, Andrea became a NICU nurse at Children’s Hospital of Colorado.
 “Now I have my dream job.
-I’m so thankful for Dr. Jensen and the entire team that returned me to health,” she says.
+I’m so thankful for my doctor and the entire team that returned me to health,” she says.

 Throughout her treatment and her ongoing monitoring, Andrea’s doctors at RMCC have taken an interactive, collaborative approach, involving her as the most important member in her own cancer care team.
 Thus, she participates in making decisions that feel comfortable to her and suit her life, which she really appreciates.